Quick Answer

 6. Triangle Face Shape

-Visualise an upside-down triangle – that’s the essence of this distinctive face shape.
+Visualise an upside-down triangle – that’s the essence of the Triangle face shape.

 Alternative names include pear face shape, pyramidal face shape, wide jaw face shape, narrow forehead face shape, inverted pyramid face shape, or base-heavy face shape.